4 minute read

 After creating the VM and configuring any devices for it, you can manage the VM by expanding its entry in Virtual Machines

-Options for Serial or VNC connections are available after activating the VM.
+Options for settings_ethernet VNC or keyboard_arrow_right SERIAL connections are available after activating the VM.
 If the VNC connection screen appears garbled, try adjusting the VNC device resolution.

 Was this page helpful?